How to Find the Nether Fortress in Minecraft

 Finding a Nether Fortress is harder than it sounds, sometimes even with commands.
 You could walk for thousands of miles in different directions without ever seeing one.
-It’s even worse if you’re playing Minecraft with the 1.16 Nether Update or later as the devs made the apparent distance between each fortress even farther.
+It’s even worse since the 1.16 Nether Update or later, as the devs made the apparent distance between each Fortress even farther.

 Unfortunately, unless you use a command code and have cheats turned on, there’s no easy way to find a fortress in the Nether.
 However, you can make your search a little easier with the tips listed below: